Winter Weather Guide

 - Business occupants are responsible for snow removal on sidewalks in the business district within 5 hours after accumulation ends and by 8:30 a.m. if snow falls overnight.

-- In residential areas, residents are responsible for clearing sidewalks within 24 hours after accumulation ends.
+- In residential areas, residents are responsible for clearing their sidewalks within 24 hours after accumulation ends.

 - City Code, Chapter 8, Article 2